open-education-hub/essentials-security/explaining-the-internet/README.md

 This must be it, right?
 We're now worldwide.
 Why all the fuss about the Transport Layer.
-Let's run an experiment: in your browser, open to tabs to your favourite website (which is https://security-summer-school.github.io, of course).
+Let's run an experiment: in your browser, open two tabs to your favourite website (which is https://security-summer-school.github.io, of course).
 How are those connections handled?
-How come what you do in one of the browsers does not interfere with what you do in the other?
+How come what you do in one of the tabs does not interfere with what you do in the other?
 IPs give us connections from host to host, but they can't differentiate between multiple connections between the same two hosts.

 For this, we need another concept: **ports**.